Common Symptoms of a Failing Brake Rotor or Disc

 Similar to gas mileage, the wear and tear on your brakes will vary depending on where and how you drive.

 Disc brakes tend to wear out faster because they slow the vehicle by creating friction with the brake pads, and will eventually need to be replaced.
 Maintaining your disc brake rotors is critical to the overall safety and handling characteristics of your vehicle.
 If you suspect that your rotors may be worn or damaged, watch out for these signs and symptoms:

 One of the first symptoms you’ll notice if your brake rotors start to go bad is the noise.
-If the rotors are bent (ie not flat) or excessively worn, they usually produce squealing sounds when you press the brake pedal.
-Usually warped rotors or worn brake pads will create a high pitched squeak, while severely worn rotors will produce a scraping sound.
+When the rotors are bent or excessively worn, like the ones shown above, they produce a distinct squealing sound when the the brake pedal is pressed—usually warped rotors or worn brake pads will create a high pitched squeak, while severely worn rotors will produce a scraping sound.

-Another common symptom of bad brake rotors is vibration or pulsation.
-As rotors become old and warped, they may vibrate irregularly and cause vibrations that can be felt in the pedal when the brake is applied.
-Sometimes these pulsations can even be felt through the car’s steering wheel or chassis.
+Another common symptom of bad brake rotors is vibration or pulsation when coming to a stop.
+As rotors become old and warped, the deformities can cause vibrations when pressed by the brake pads creating a noticeable shaking in the brake pedal and steering wheel.
+If left unaddressed, these pulsations can eventually be felt through the car’s chassis as the problem worsens over time.